 The Full Extent of Your Injuries

 Consider whether you truly understand the full scope of your injuries.
 Some injuries might not be immediately apparent or could worsen over time.
 It’s crucial to wait until you’ve received a complete medical evaluation.
-You need a clear understanding of your long-term health needs before signing any waiver.
+Before signing any waiver, you need a clear understanding of your long-term health needs.

 Future Medical Costs

 Think about the potential for ongoing medical expenses.
-If your injuries require future treatments, surgeries, or rehabilitation, you must make sure the settlement covers these costs.
+If your injuries require future treatments, surgeries, or rehabilitation, you must ensure the settlement covers these costs.
 Signing a release too soon could leave you responsible for significant out-of-pocket expenses.

 Lost Wages and Earning Capacity